sfluhrer/ml-kem-security-considerations/draft-sfluhrer-cfrg-ml-kem-security-considerations.md

 The first step for Alice is to generate a public and private keypair.

-In FIPS 203, this function is `ML-KEM.KeyGen()` (see section 7.1 of
+In FIPS 203, the key generation function is `ML-KEM.KeyGen()` (see section 7.1 of
 {{FIPS203}}).
-It internally calls the random number generator for a seed and produces both a public key (termed an encapsulation key in FIPS 203) and a private key (termed a decapsulation key).
-The seed can be securely retained, but must be treated with the same safeguards as the private key.
+It internally calls the random number generator for a seed and produces both a public key (known as an encapsulation key in FIPS 203) and a private key (known as a decapsulation key).
+The seed can be securely stored, but must be treated with the same safeguards as the private key.
 The seed format allows fast
 reconstruction of the expanded key pair format, and elides the need for